Skip to main content

 Exclude specific times of day or days of the week.
 Useful if you use your Mac for personal work outside business hours and do not want that activity influencing your business Friction Score.
 Time window exclusions apply from the point of configuration forward — they do not retroactively remove previously collected data.

-Pause observation at any time from the menu bar.
+Pause signal detection at any time from the menu bar.
 The icon dims.
 Existing data and Friction Scores are unaffected.
 Resume from the menu bar at any time.

 Patterns vs events